urbanware-org/inhibit/README.md

 $ source ~/.bashrc
 ```

-Now, if you really have to e.g. reboot the system, you will have to confirm the execution of the command or explicitly give the full path to the `reboot` command to do so.
+Now, if you have to execute one of the given commands, you will explicitly have to confirm the execution.

 [Top](#inhibit)